SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-rna-vaccines.md

 ## What's it all mean?

-This bit of mRNA has been _considerably_ engineered by Pfizer to optimize for getting past the immune system, optimizing for protein translation speed &amp; amount in several ways, improving the stability of the spike protein away from the rest of the virus, and so on.
+This bit of RNA has been _considerably_ engineered by Pfizer to optimize for getting past the immune system, optimizing for protein translation speed &amp; amount in several ways, improving the stability of the spike protein away from the rest of the virus, and so on.